Create Analytics Apps

 - You see two options: Basic, which uses the default settings to create the app, and Custom, which lets you go beyond the defaults and choose your own settings.
 Select Basic, since you’re creating your first app to see how it goes.
 Later, in the Sales Analytics App Trailhead module, you create the app again with the Custom option and try out the configuration wizard.
 But let’s not get ahead of ourselves!

 - Click Looks good, next and give your app a name.
-Let’s call it “My First Analytics App.”
+Let’s call it “My First Analytics App”.
 Then click Create and let the magic begin!
 This starts another check, this time in the background.
 Your Developer Edition org passes the check with flying colors and starts creating the app, which can take a few minutes.
 (Keep in mind that in your own org you might see error messages along with info about how to fix any issues.)

+How easy was that?
+Just a few clicks, and you're pouring yourself some coffee while Sales Analytics goes to work.
 Analytics also makes it easy to revise configuration settings.
 Next time you create an app, Analytics gives you the choice of creating a brand new app or using the settings from an existing app.
 Choose an existing app to open the configuration wizard with those settings.
 That gives you an easy way to see what you selected the last time you created the app.

 Say Hello to the Trailhead Data Manager